-The total estimated purchase price of US\$92.7 million (\$122.1 million), as at November 3, 2019, represents 50.1% of a five times multiple of Dollarcity's estimated EBITDA for the 12-month period ending June 30, 2020, minus net debt and subject to other adjustments.
-The purchase price estimate is based on financial projections, whereas the final purchase price will be based on audited financial statements.
-As at November 3, 2019, the estimated balance of the purchase price of US\$52.7 million (\$69.3 million) was recorded in accounts payable and accrued liabilities and will be due, subject to final adjustments, in the third quarter of the Corporation's next fiscal year ending January 31, 2021.
+The total purchase price is currently estimated at between US\$85 million and US\$95 million (between \$112.2 million and \$125.4 million using a USD/CAD exchange rate of 1.32), representing 50.1% of a five times multiple of Dollarcity's estimated EBITDA for the 12-month period ending June 30, 2020, minus net debt and subject to other adjustments.
+The current purchase price estimate is based on financial projections, whereas the final purchase price will be based on audited financial statements.

+The balance of the purchase price, currently estimated at between US\$45 million and US\$55 million (between \$59.4 million and \$72.6 million using a USD/CAD exchange rate of 1.32), will be recorded as a liability in the Corporation's unaudited condensed interim consolidated financial statements for the third quarter of Fiscal 2020 and will be due in the third quarter of the Corporation's next fiscal year ending January 31, 2021.

-As per the terms of the stockholders agreement dated August 14, 2019, certain strategic and operational decisions of Dollarcity are subject to 100% stockholder approval.
+Dollarcity stockholders are now comprised of Dollarama International Inc., with 50.1% ownership, and the Dollarcity founding group, with 49.9% ownership.
+As a result, and as per the terms of the Stockholders Agreement dated August 14, 2019, certain strategic and operational decisions are subject to 100% stockholder approval.
 These include, but are not limited to, decisions related to capital structure, nature of the business, merger and acquisition activities, executive officer appointments and remuneration, approval of annual budget and business plan, and entry into new countries.

-As a result, Dollarcity is treated as an equity investee and the Corporation is accounting for this investment as a joint arrangement using the equity method.
-At its latest quarter ended September 30, 2019, Dollarcity operated 210 stores, with 104 locations in Colombia, 48 in El Salvador and 58 in Guatemala.
+As a result, Dollarcity will be treated as an equity investee, and the Corporation will account for this investment as a joint arrangement using the equity method.
+The upfront payment of \$52.8 million, as well as the Corporation's 50.1% share of Dollarcity's net income for the period from August 14, 2019 to September 30, 2019, the end of Dollarcity's third quarter, will be reflected in the Corporation's results for the third quarter of Fiscal 2020.

+At its latest quarter ended June 30, 2019, Dollarcity operated 192 stores, with 91 locations in Colombia, 45 in El Salvador and 56 in Guatemala.
 This compares to a total of 169 stores as at December 31, 2018.